dfinke/ElmDSCResource/README.md

 This version of the DSC Resource provider requires the elm packages to be install before running, otherwise it will hang.

 ### How to get it
-Running PowerShell v5.0? `Install-Module -Name ElmDSCResource` [PowerShellGallery](https://www.powershellgallery.com/packages/ElmDSCResource/)
+Running PowerShell v5.0?
+It's on the [PowerShellGallery](https://www.powershellgallery.com/packages/ElmDSCResource/).
+From the prompt PS C:\>`Install-Module -Name ElmDSCResource`

 Or - grab this GitHub repo